marshalhayes/deepneuralnet-chess/README.md

 3. install pgn-extract
     - pgn-extract is a terminal tool that can do a multitude of valuable things.
 I used it to get the FEN string value at each move.
 You can download the pgn-extract tool here [https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/)

+**Manipulating the lichess dataset using pgn-extract** By using the pgn-extract package, I was able to get the FEN string for each position after every individual move.
+Most of the FENs are unnecessary, but they may become useful later on.

+Due to the large file size, the dataset is available from a Google Cloud Storage bucket here (link coming soon).

+If you prefer to run the tool on your own dataset, run the pgn-extract script:

+'''
+./pgn-extract -F --fencomments ../your_dataset.pgn >> outputfile.pgn
+'''

+  "outputfile.pgn" consists of the entire values of "your_dataset.pgn" with the FEN position commented on every move...

 **Downloading lichess dataset**
 Due to the massive dataset of 200,000,000+ Chess games, I have created a script that can auto-download the entire ~40GB (compressed) dataset...To download the dataset, run import.sh from data/